Álvaro Vázquez: Kerala Blasters

 On 30 August 2021, Vázquez signed a one-year contract with Kerala Blasters FC.
 He made his debut in the Indian Super League on 19 November, losing 4–2 at ATK Mohun Bagan FC.
-He scored his first goal for the club on 5 December in the 2–1 home defeat of Odisha FC, repeating the feat the following week against SC East Bengal (1–1) and also having a goal disallowed early on.
+He scored his first goal for the club on 5 December in the 2–1 home defeat of Odisha FC, repeating the feat the following week against East Bengal FC (1–1) and also having a goal disallowed early on.
 He scored for the third consecutive match on 19 December, doubling the lead against defending champions Mumbai City FC in an eventual 3–0 win; he was voted player of the match for his performance in the latter.

 On 4 February 2022, Vázquez netted from behind the half-line (59 meters) against NorthEast United FC, which proved crucial to a 2–1 victory.
 His side reached the season's final, losing to Hyderabad FC on penalties.

 Vázquez left the Blasters in May 2022.

 Goa

-In April 2022, it was reportedly agreed that Vázquez would join FC Goa as a free agent.
-On 24 June, the player agreed to a two-year deal.
+In April 2022, it was reportedly agreed that Vázquez would join FC Goa as a free agent; on 24 June, the player agreed to a two-year deal.
+He scored his only goal on 10 December, as the hosts defeated Odisha 3–0.

+Later career

+Vázquez resumed his career in the Spanish Primera Federación, where he represented SD Ponferradina and Linares Deportivo.
+On 25 July 2024, the 33-year-old moved down to Tercera Federación with CF Badalona.